molo17inc/gluesync-bootstrapper/dbmoto_xml_hierarchy.md

 ## Special Cases

 ### Orphaned Schemas
-Some schemas may exist in the metadata but have no associated replications
+Some schemas may exist in the metadata but have no associated replications:
+- These schemas won't be processed by default unless using `--include-targets` flag

 ### Multiple Target Mappings
-A source schema may map to multiple target schemas
+A source schema may map to multiple target schemas:
+- The script keeps the first mapping found

 ### Missing Mappings
-Schemas without replication mappings fall back to using source schema name as target
+Schemas without replication mappings fall back to using source schema name as target:
+- Can be overridden using `--force-schemas` parameter

 ## Properties Field Structure